Arghya0802/Instargam-Clone/README.md

-# Instagram Clone using Flutter and Firebase to build a responsive website
+# Instagram Clone using Flutter and Firebase

 A completely Responsive Instagram App- Works on Android, iOS & Web!